efchatz/pandora/README.md

 ![passwarden](https://github.com/efchatz/pandora/assets/43434138/c785f0a4-0cc9-4b91-b1f8-1005dd026853)

 In the new version of the tool, the master username can be also extracted from the password manager.
+The master password also exists in plaintext format within the process, but there is no stable way of extracting it, yet.

 ### PasswordBoss